Guus Joppen: Return to Helmond Sport

 On 25 June 2019, Helmond Sport announced the return of Joppen, who had agreed to a two-year contract.
 He made his return debut for the club on 9 August, marking the occasion with being sent off after his second booking in a 1–1 draw against FC Volendam.

 Joppen made 52 total appearances for Helmond Sport after returning, scoring no goals, before leaving as his contract expired in June 2021.

 Roda JC

 On 25 June 2021, Joppen signed a two-year contract with Eerste Divisie club Roda JC.
 He immediately established himself as a starter in defense for de Koempels, making his debut for the club on matchday one of the 2021–22 Eerste Divisie season in a 3–0 away victory against De Graafschap at De Vijverberg.
 He made 36 league starts during his first season at the club, scoring twice, as Roda finished fifth in the league table and were subsequently knocked out in the first round of play-offs for promotion against Excelsior, who would later eventually return to the Eredivisie.

+Joppen left Roda at the end of the 2022–23 season, as his contract was not extended.
+He made 71 competitive appearances for the club, scoring four goals.

+De Treffers

+On 1 August 2023, Joppen signed a one-year deal with Tweede Divisie club De Treffers.